ealvaro/dashboard/README.md

 ---------------

 0. Clone
+0. gem install bundler
 0. cp .env.sample to .env and fill out
 0. cp database.yml.sample to database.yml
-0. use ruby 2.2.2
+0. use ruby 2.2.2 (or have `rvm` installed and it will pick the right ruby version)
-0. bundle
+0. `bundle install`
 0. `spring rake db:create db:migrate db:seed`
-0. `spring rake` to load all tests

 Api Call Examples
 -----------------